akissinger/chyp/README.md

 # Grammar

 The Chyp language is very small.
-The full grammar, which can also be found in [parser.py](https://github.com/akissinger/chyp/blob/master/chyp/parser.py), is the following:
+The full grammar, which is essentially the one used in [chyp/parser.py](https://github.com/akissinger/chyp/blob/master/chyp/parser.py), is the following:

 ```lark